Onana: Two-goal hero Haller leads Ajax support for banned goalkeeper | Goal.com

 The Cameroon international is serving a one-year suspension after failing a doping test but the shot-stopper has promised to appeal the decision at the Court of Arbitration for Sport.

-Before PSV encounter at Johan Cruyff Arena, Ajax players don shirts which bear Onana's name and number.
+Before the PSV encounter at Johan Cruyff Arena, Ajax players donned shirts which bore Onana's name and number.

-Haller scored twice in the encounter to help the Sons of the Gods secure all three points and progress to the next round of the competition.
+Haller scored twice in the encounter to help the Sons of the Gods secure the win and progress to the next round of the competition.

 The Ivory Coast international is hopeful the 24-year-old’s sanction will be reduced and expressed his support for the goalkeeper.